WATER FILTRATION SOLUTIONS

-As a Dover, MA resident, you likely have the town supplying water to your home with water but may have a private well, both of which may benefit from water filtration.
-Later in this write-up, specific contaminants that are commonly found in Dover private wells and the public water supply are identified and effective remediation methods are covered.
+As a Dover resident, you likely have the town supplying water to your home but may have a private well, both of which may benefit from water filtration.
+Later in this write-up, specific contaminants that are commonly found in Dover private wells and the public water supply are identified and effective filtration methods are covered.
 Excellent water quality is achievable with the proper approach.
-As is the case with many wells and water supplies in Massachusetts, there are certain common contaminants that find their way into the water supply.

 WATER TESTING & ANALYSIS